-Masters of Psychology Programs near Cleveland
+Masters in Psychology Programs

-Masters in Psychology programs are designed either as terminal degrees for those who are interested in entry-level jobs in fields such as mental health, industrial-organizational psychology and forensic psychology or are earned within a doctoral program or to prepare a student to apply for a doctoral program.
 Masters in Psychology Programs are available in a wide variety of specialized areas within the field of psychology itself.
 When you are ready to pursue your Masters degree in psychology, it is important to choose an area of specialization and determine whether you want to work in the clinical, educational, research, or business setting.
 There are masters in counseling psychology, masters in clinical psychology, sports psychology and forensic psychology masters programs to choose from, so read on to find out which graduate program in psychology aligns with your goals and interests!

 FUN FACT: Psychologists study cognitive, emotional, and social processes and behavior by observing, interpreting, and recording how people relate to one another and their environments[i].